nazar-pc/CleverStyle-Framework/docs/backend-advanced/Testing.md

 When you're ready - either choose existing directory within `tests` directory or create new one and put new `*.phpt` test file there.

 ### Environment
-Since CleverStyle CMS have high coupling level most of times you'll need some basic environment for your tests, and there is already such.
+Since CleverStyle Framework have high coupling level most of times you'll need some basic environment for your tests, and there is already such.

 To get basic system environment (all the system functions, classes autoloader) you just need to include `tests/bootstrap.php` file.